ethereum/btcrelay/README.md

 ##### verifyTx(transactionHash, transactionIndex, merkleSibling, blockHash)

-Verifies the presence of a transaction on the Bitcoin blockchain, primarily that the transaction is on Bitcoin's main chain and has 6 confirmations.
+Verifies the presence of a transaction on the Bitcoin blockchain, primarily that the transaction is on Bitcoin's main chain and has at least 6 confirmations.

 * `transactionHash` - hash of the transaction, as `int256`
 * `transactionIndex` - transaction's index within the block, as `int256`